 The assessment found that before the implementation of dashboards, discussions in QC meetings followed a generic agenda, and decisions were passed on as general instructions.
 After the implementation of the FP dashboard, in more than half of the facilities, QC meeting minutes showed decisions were justified using dashboard data.
 For example, in one facility, the data on the first follow-up visit for sterilization clients showed an increasing trend over several months but showed low levels of completion for the second follow-up visit.
 The QC found that auxiliary nurse-midwives (ANMs) in the field usually did conduct the second follow-up visit, but that the data on those follow-ups were not reaching the facility.
-The QC decided that sector supervisors should discuss this issue in their sector meetings to improve the transfer of follow-up data to the facility.
-Subsequently, supervisors instructed ANMs to compile the data on the second follow-up visit to share during subsequent monthly meetings at the facility.
+The QC decided that sector supervisors should discuss this issue in their sector meetings to improve the transfer of follow-up visit to share during subsequently, supervisors at the facility.